qr7hur/nkt-signal-webtorrent/README.md

 node app.js

 # Visit http://localhost:3000 on tab 1, tab2
-# Go take a coffee (10 sec) or open browser console
+# Go take a coffee (10 sec - crypto is fast BUT session establishment is meh) or open browser console
 # Type a message, clic 'send' (use mouse)
+# See wow message on other tab amazing
+# Hey kill app.js now, we don't need this loser
+# Try sending another message
+# See wow it worked again amazing
 ```

 ## Concept